How to print each character of a string in Python

 Advanced string character iteration

-Once you're comfortable with the fundamental loops, you can gain even more control over string iteration with functional tools like map(), slicing, and custom generators.
+Building on those foundational methods, you can tackle more complex iteration challenges with functional tools like map(), string slicing, and custom character generators.

 Using map() and lambda functions